| || A

 France and give His Imperial Highness advice on how to improve his private golf course at La Napoule.

-copied at Merion Golf Club in Pennsylvania.
-Alex Gow was head greenkeeper at North Berwick for over 23 years before he retired in 1934.
+and then by Alex Gow who was head greenkeeper at North Berwick for over 23 years before he retired in 1934.

 In 1932, additional ground was leased in the area known as 'The Bents' which extended along the seashore to the north of the old